Inflatable Boat & Rib Repair Guide

 Look through the list of manufacturers below and see if your manufacturer is listed.

 On the inside of the tube fabric (BACK OF THE FABRIC) you may be able to determine the type of fabric you have by the colour.
+If its a shinier version of the top colour this will most likely be PVC.
 If the colour of the fabric is a very dark grey, or black it is most likely hypalon.
 (Please note early Avons are the same colour on both sides but can be hypalon).
 Glossy fabrics are most likely PVC or PU.

 Manufacturers that use HYPALON in manufacturing inflatables and RIBs: